Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: A Framework for the Justification of Fairness Metrics

 \subsection{The Extension: The Utility Space}

-One of the main claims of our work is that the framework described by \citet{Hertweck2021} is insufficient to justify the use of demographic parity, as it disregards how predicted outcomes affect decision subjects.
-In this section, we describe our extension to the framework that alleviates this shortcoming.
-In particular, we propose the addition of a fifth space: the \textit{Utility Space}.
+The central idea of the framework by \citet{Hertweck2021} is that the \textit{causes} of inequalities are relevant for judging fairness.
+However, the authors also identify a set of counterexamples that show their proposed arguments to justify demographic parity do not apply generally.
+In particular, a problem with the proposed framework is that it disregards how predicted outcomes affect decision subjects.
+In this section, we propose an extension of the framework aimed at alleviating this problem: the addition of the \textit{Utility Space}.